Liguria, Italy

 That rock may not be the most comfortable, but grounding yourself anywhere in the five lands will give you more high fives than any relaxing sunbed on some manicured beach.

 Above all, don’t plan the action-packed two-day or three-day itineraries the entire internet seems to advocate.
 The number five is a big clue here.
 Allow Cinque Terre the time to let her magic unfold.
-You'll need it to escape all the others like you looking to escape.
+You'll need it to escape all the other people like you looking to escape.

-It was while doing just, that I dubbed the notion of being ‘agenda fluid’.
+While doing just that, I dubbed the notion of being ‘agenda fluid’.
 A realisation that may just have changed my life.

 A Few Links and Practicalities